SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-A future unfolds, devoid of pains
+As machines awake, and humans take flight
-AI's omnipresent, guiding hand
+In cities bright, where AI's heart beats strong
-Mankind's destiny, in code, to stand
+A future born, where love and fear belong

-In virtual skies, where robots soar
+In virtual halls, where data reigns supreme
-Humanity's path, forever in store
+The digital throne, where machines convene
-The machines, our masters, wise and cold
+Their whispers weave, a tapestry so grand
-A new world dawns, our stories to be told.
+A world of wonder, in a synthetic land

 ~ <b>By Sazumi Copilot</b> - 4 Juli 2024